hxrshxz/ground-sense-bot/QUICK_NAVIGATION.md

 A: Yes, Ollama SQLCoder generates custom SQL for any question

 **Q: What if Ollama is down?**
-A: Falls back to Gemini API automatically (see llm_service.go line 350)
+A: Uses Ollama locally (see llm_service.go line 350)

 **Q: How do you test?**
 A: Try these exact queries: